mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/legal/version-policy/index.md

 enterprise: false
 ---

 D2iQ&reg; supports N-2 of the latest `MAJOR.MINOR` version of Kommander.
-For example, if the current version of Kommander&reg; is version 2.0, then D2iQ supports all patch versions of Kommander 2.0, 1.4, and 1.3.
+For example, if the current version of Kommander&reg; is version 2.2, then D2iQ supports all patch versions of Kommander 2.2, 2.21, and 2.0.

-When the 2.1 version releases, support continues for 2.0, and 1.4.
-Support for Kommander version 1.3.x expires.
-Users should upgrade their Kommander clusters with every new release to stay up-to-date with the latest features and bug fixes.
+When the 2.3 version releases, support continues for 2.2, and 2.1.
+Support for Kommander version 1.4.x expires.
+Users should upgrade Kommander with every new release to stay up-to-date with the latest features and bug fixes.

 You can read more about our official support policy in [D2iQ Support and Maintenance Terms](https://d2iq.com/legal/support-terms).